apptentive/apptentive-ios/docs/APIChanges.md

  * Removed `useMessageCenter`, `initiallyUseMessageCenter`, and `initiallyHideBranding` properties.
  * Added `-unreadMessageCountAccessoryView:(BOOL)apptentiveHeart`, a method that returns a UIView that can be used to display the current number of unread messages in Message Center (with an optional Apptentive heart logo).
 This is designed to be set as the `accessoryView` in a `UITableViewCell` that launches Message Center.
  * Message Center is still presented via the `presentMessageCenterFromViewController:` API.
 However, if the device has not yet synced with Apptentive, Message Center will be unavailable and a "We're attempting to connect" screen will be displayed instead.
 This should occur rarely in production apps, but you may see it during development.
  * Added an in-app banner that can be displayed when new Message Center messages arrive.
 This banner is toggled via the Apptentive dashboard, not via an API method.
-Implement the `viewControllerForInteractionsWithConnection:` delegate method to pass a View Controller from which to display this banner.
+Implement the `viewControllerForInteractionsWithConnection:` delegate method to pass a View Controller from which to display Message Center after this banner is tapped.
 If no View Controller is provided, the SDK will attempt to find and use the top-most View Controller.

 # 1.6.0